matthiaslang/jackychess/src/main/resources/config/tuned03/readme.md

 # tuned experiement 03

-- fens from 60000 games with only small depth and quiescence
-- no checking positions
-- no fens which would be evaluated by special end game functions
+- using zurich test set, remving all fens where jacky uses special end game functions
-- no book moves

 local minimum optimization for all pst values, starting with bigger step sizes to smaller step sizes.

-Optimization duration: ~1.25 h.
+Error at start: 0.06330978224026085